Europe’s funding for deep tech like AI and VR fell 13% in 2020

-As European startups have tried to carve out a competitive edge against the U.S. and China, there has been a big push to promote so-called “deep tech.”
-And in recent years, there had indeed been a surge in European startups that were developing products based on scientific breakthroughs.
+As European startups try to gain a competitive edge against the U.S. and China, there has been a big push to promote “deep tech.”
+And recent years have indeed seen a surge in European startups developing products based on scientific breakthroughs.

 But it looks like the pandemic has put a dent in that momentum, at least for now.
 According to the latest State of European Tech report, funding for deep tech in Europe fell from $10.2 billion last year to $8.9 billion in 2020.

 The report is produced annually by venture capital firm Atomico in partnership with Slush, Orrick, and Silicon Valley Bank.
-Its analysis offers one of the region’s most closely-watched barometers of entrepreneurship.
+And its analysis is one of the region’s most closely watched barometers of entrepreneurship.

 Overall, the news for Europe was good.
 The report projects that European startups will raise $41 billion in 2020, just eclipsing the $40.6 billion raised last year.
 And the continent is continuing to attract more investment from the U.S., a trend that actually seemed to get a boost from the pandemic as venture capitalists grew more comfortable making long-distance investments, according to the report.